Text Compare

 Can I compare code, not just prose?

-Yes — the diff is line-based and character-aware, so it works for any text.
-Toggle "Ignore whitespace" for whitespace-insensitive comparisons (useful for code with varying indent).
+Yes — the diff is line-based and either word- or character-aware on changed lines, so it works for any text.
+Toggle "Ignore whitespace" for whitespace-insensitive comparisons (useful for code with varying indent) and pick Word or Character precision for the inline highlights.

 What algorithm does the diff use?